 SECTION 1.
 The following provisions shall constitute the Revised By-Laws of the Town of Berlin, which shall be in lieu of all By-Laws heretofore in force.
-Adopted 3/12/1951Approved by A.G.
-8/8/1951

 SECTION 2.
 The repeal of a By-law shall not thereby have the effect of reviving any By-law theretofore repealed.